sangeethak15-AI/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 1. Import the required packages.
 2. Read the data set.
 3. Apply label encoder to the non-numerical column inoreder to convert into numerical values.
-4.Determine training and test data set.
+4. Determine training and test data set.
-5.Apply decision tree regression on to the dataframe and get the values of Mean square error, r2 and data prediction
+5. Apply decision tree regression on to the dataframe and get the values of Mean square error, r2 and data prediction

 ## Program:
 ```